bingis-khan/kc-aoc2025/README.md

 # Advent of Code 2025 in kkc

-A means of polishing my stds.
-Written in [kkc](https://github.com/bingis-khan/kkc)
+My first time solving AoC 2025.
+It's a means of showcasing my PL and polishing my stds.
+Written in [kkc](https://github.com/bingis-khan/kkc).

-## TODO (bad-lookin', unfinished solutions)
-- day 2
+Currently at 7 days solved.